kiunye/araya_engine/README.md

 5. Open a Pull Request

 Please ensure your code follows the project's coding standards and includes appropriate tests.

-## License

-This project is proprietary software developed by Araya Labs.
-All rights reserved.

-## Contact

-Araya Labs Team - [website/contact information]

 ## Acknowledgments